-Chocolate Biscuit Cake is a favorite of Queen Elizabeth's, and will add some cocoa-filled royal flair to your dessert table too!
+Chocolate Biscuit Cake is a favorite of Queen Elizabeth's and will add some chocolate-filled royal flair to your dessert table too!

 After we saw the exhibit, which featured costumes and fashions from the Netflix original series, we found out a little more about Her Majesty, and discovered quite a bit about England's longest reigning monarch.

 Apparently, Queen Elizabeth has a sweet tooth (like the rest of us!) and at the top of her list?
 Chocolate Biscuit Cake!

 This dessert has similar elements to icebox cake and tiramisu, but British, and with lots of chocolate (which is always a good thing!).

 So, we thought that with the third season of The Crown arriving, what better time to try a royalty-approved recipe?!